ReedM-L/pcap-c2-analysis/README.md

 - Analyze logs for potential data exfiltration
 - Consider automated detection tools for C2 traffic monitoring
 - Briefing mentioned multiple C2 servers, learn about C2 traffic and identify any additonal servers that contributed to C2 attack on infected host

+## Acknowledgments
+This lab is based on a pcap file and scenario from [Malware Traffic Analysis](https://www.malware-traffic-analysis.net/).
+Original exercise: [2025-01-22 - TRAFFIC ANALYSIS EXERCISE: DOWNLOAD FROM FAKE SOFTWARE SITE](https://www.malware-traffic-analysis.net/2025/01/22/index.html) by Brad Duncan.
+Used here for educational purposes only.